Summit, Oklahoma

 Summit is a town in Muskogee County, Oklahoma, United States.
-It was originally called South Muskogee when it was platted in 1910, and is one of thirteen all-black towns still surviving at the beginning of the 21st Century.
-The population was 139 at the 2010 census, a 38.5 percent decline from the figure of 226 recorded in 2000.
+It was originally called "South Muskogee" when it was platted in 1910, and is one of 13 all-black towns still surviving at the beginning of the 21st century.
+The population was 108 at the time of the 2020 Census, down from 139 in 2010.
+The community had a post office as early as 1896.
+Like many of the other Black towns previously mentioned, Summit was a stopover destination on the Missouri, Kansas and Texas Railway and had a depot in the community.
+It is said that the town may have been named Summit because it was the highest point on the railroad between the Arkansas and the North Canadian rivers.